 Ambulatory EHR Market Dynamics

-Globally, governments are pressurizing hospitals and clinics to convert traditional health records into electronic format.
-For instance, the U.S. government is taking initiatives to increase the use of EHR.
-The Health Information Technology for Economic and Clinical Health (HITECH) Act was authorized as a component of the American Recovery and Reinvestment Act (ARRA).
-This act was passed in 2009 to advance the utilization of EHR systems, with a specific end goal for modernizing and improving the healthcare system.
+Moreover, hospitals and clinics across the world are being encouraged by governments to convert traditional health records to the electronic format.
+For instance, several initiatives have been taken by the U.S. government to increase the EHR use in the country.
+For example, the U.S. government passed the Health Information Technology for Economic and Clinical Health (HITECH) Act as a component of the American Recovery and Reinvestment Act (ARRA) in 2009 to encourage EHR utilization, with the ultimate goal of modernizing and improving the country’s healthcare system.

-Hospitals and physicians adopting EMR systems get incentives under this system.
-The program focuses on keeping up quality and reducing the expense of healthcare in the U.S. Healthcare organizations in the U.S. are adopting EMR systems, so as to reduce operational expenses.
-Thus, increasing adoption of HCIT boost the growth of the global ambulatory EHR market.
+Hospitals and physicians who adopt EMR systems receive incentives under this act.
+Moreover, the program aims at maintaining the quality of healthcare and decreasing the expenditure on medical facilities in the U.S. Healthcare organizations in the country are also adopting EHR systems to reduce their operational expenses.
+Thus, the rapid adoption of HCITs is boosting the growth of the ambulatory EHR market.

 Ambulatory EHR Market Competitive Landscape

-The key players in the ambulatory EHR industry are acquiring and collaborating with other players to increase their market share in the coming years.
-In June 2017, athenahealth Inc., a provider of network-enabled services for hospital and ambulatory clients worldwide, acquired Praxify Technologies Inc., a company providing solutions for improving health data portability, productivity and decision support.
-The acquisition was aimed at advancing the athenahealth’s platform strategy and mobile capabilities to drive workflows.
+Major companies in the ambulatory EHR industry are either acquiring or collaborating with other companies to strengthen their hold on the market.
+In June 2017, athenahealth Inc., which provides network-enabled services to hospital and ambulatory clients worldwide, acquired Praxify Technologies Inc., a provider of solutions that help improve health data portability, productivity, and decision support.
+With this acquisition, athenahealth Inc. aimed at advancing its mobile capabilities and platform strategy to drive workflow.